The Moving Child Films I, II and III

 Together, we can create change.
 Share these films with caregivers, educators, and others in your community!

-• Post on social media or include in newsletters (join our Affiliate Program to earn a percentage of screening revenue).
+• Post on social media or include in newsletters (include an Affiliate Program link).

-• Host a live or online screening and/or organize a workshop or talk with filmmaker Hana.
+• Host a live or online screening and/or organize a workshop or talk with the films’ creator Hana Kamea Kemble.

-• Share with your colleagues, families, and local communities.
+• Share this website with your colleagues, families, and local communities. www.themovementarc.com

 Become an Affiliate